backend-development/backend-development-textbook/source/security.md

 > Security misconfiguration is a result of insecure default configurations, incomplete or ad hoc configurations, open cloud storage, misconfigured HTTP headers, and verbose error messages containing sensitive information.
 Not only must all operating systems, frameworks, libraries, and applications be securely configured, but they must be patched/upgraded in a timely fashion.
 [OWASP Wiki](https://www.owasp.org/index.php/Top_10-2017_A6-Security_Misconfiguration)

-This is espacially relevent if you are running your own virtual machine:
+This is especially relevant if you are running your own virtual machine:

 - upgrade the operating system, apply security patches
 - remove unused components, e.g. a wordpress installation you no longer need